chhavayy/Wordle/README.md

 # HOW TO OPEN:

-download the folder
+1. download the folder
-open it in vscode
+2. open it in vscode
-press CTRL + J
+3. press CTRL + J
-terminal will open up
+4. terminal will open up
-then type "npm i"
+5. then type "npm i"
-then type "npm start"
+6. then type "npm start"
-program will start to run'
+7. program will start to run'

-# direct working link via vercel
+# Direct working link of this project via vercel

 https://wordle-liart.vercel.app/